NVIDIA DOCA PCC Application Guide

 For additional information, refer to section "Command Line Flags".

-CLI example for running the application on the BlueField or the host:
+CLI example for running the application on the BlueField Platform or the host:

 The IB device identifier (